- hepatitis a vaccine (inactivated, adsorbed)

 Store in the original package in order to protect from light.

-0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (bromochlorobutyl or chlorobutyl or bromobutyl) and attached needle and needle-shield (natural rubber or polyisoprene).
+0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (chlorobutyl or bromobutyl) and attached needle and needle-shield (natural rubber or polyisoprene).

-0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (bromochlorobutyl or chlorobutyl or bromobutyl), without needle.
+0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (chlorobutyl or bromobutyl), without needle.

 Packs of 1, 5, 10 and 20 syringes.

-0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (bromochlorobutyl or chlorobutyl or bromobutyl), with 1 or 2 separate needles (for each syringe).
+0.5 ml of suspension in pre-filled syringe (type I glass) with a plunger-stopper (chlorobutyl or bromobutyl), with 1 or 2 separate needles (for each syringe).

 Packs of 1 and 10 syringes.